stratisproject/Breeze/Breeze.Documentation/ApiSpecification.md

 POST /wallet/build-transaction/[account1/account2] - Attempts to build a transaction with the specified wallet account POST /wallet/send-transaction - Attempts to send a transaction
 ```

+# Details

+## GET /wallet/general - Displays general information on the wallet
+## GET /wallet/sensitive - Displays sensitive information on the wallet
+## GET /wallet/status - Displays dynamic information on the wallet
+## POST /wallet/create - Creates the wallet
+## POST /wallet/load - Loads the wallet and starts syncing
+## POST /wallet/recover - Recovers the wallet
+## DELETE /wallet - Deletes the wallet
+## GET /wallet/mempool/?allow=[true/false] - Allows or disallows mempool syncing
+## GET /wallet/receive/[account1/account2] - Displays unused receive addresses of the specified wallet account
+## GET /wallet/history/[account1/account2] - Displays the history of the specified wallet account
+## GET /wallet/balance/[account1/account2] - Displays the balances of the specified wallet account
+## POST /wallet/build-transaction/[account1/account2] - Attempts to build a transaction with the specified wallet account
+## POST /wallet/send-transaction - Attempts to send a transaction